zenml-io/zenml/docs/book/extending-zenml/step-operator.md

 ---
-description: Running individual steps in specialized environments
+description: Running individual steps in specialized environments.
 ---

 Step operators allow you to run individual steps in a custom environment